 95 Cong MLAs reach Bhopal airport, to leave for Jaipur

-Amid the political crisis in Madhya Pradesh, 95 Congress MLAs reached the Bhopal airport on Wednesday to leave for Jaipur.
-The ruling party MLAs reached the Raja Bhoj Airport here in three buses around 12 noon.
+Amid the political crisis in Madhya Pradesh, 95 Congress MLAs reached the Bhopal airport to leave for Jaipur on Wednesday after the ruling party decided to shift its MLAs out of the state in a bid to keep its flock together.
+The ruling party MLAs, who reached the Raja Bhoj Airport here in three buses around 12 noon, expressed confidence that the Kamal Nath-led state government will be able prove its majority.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)